FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 ## Create form fields

 Navigate to "Customizations" and then "Form fields".
 Here are the form fields that are available by default.
-Each of these has a key, such as `user.email`, and these are called "predefined keys".
+Each of these has a key, such as `user.email`, and these are referred to as "predefined keys".
+All of these form fields can be combined in any way you'd like.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/predefined-keys.png" alt="A list of the predefined form fields that you can use for registration." class="img-fluid" figure=false %}

+But the real power of this registration form building process comes with custom fields.
 You can add as many custom fields as you'd like.
 Each of these use custom keys.
 Let's add a couple for our sign up form.

-Let's add a key of `minprice`.
+Add a key of `minprice`.
 Have the data type be a number and use the text form control.
-Let's make it required.
-It is useful information, and we want to stop someone from signing up if they don't know it or aren't comfortable sharing it.
+Since it is useful information, and we want to stop someone from signing up if they don't know it or aren't comfortable sharing it, make it required.
 Of course, this choice is a business logic decision and you should do what makes sense.
 Here's what it might look like before we save the configuration.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/form-field-min-price-required.png" alt="Adding the minimum price field." class="img-fluid" figure=false %}